M-o-a-T/moat-kv/docs/source/acls.rst

 ===========

 You change a user's ACL entry by adding an "acl=ACLNAME" field to the user's aux data.
-This change is instantaneous, i.e. an existing user does not need to reconnect.
+The user is affected as soon as they log back in.

+Updated ACL records are effective immediately.

 Putting it all together